maxivz/interactivetoolsblender/docs/docs/tools.md

 TODO

 ##Quick Pipe
-Makes a Pipe from an edge selection
+Makes a Pipe from an edge selection, can also be run on existing pipes to continue editing.

 ---

-* Move the mouse left and right to control the thickness of the pipe.
+* Move Left/Right to controls the thickness of the pipe.
+* Ctrl + Mouse Left/Right controls the resolution of the pipe.

 ---
 ![Alt Text](img/quickpipe.gif)